 USCIS may also grant U status to bystanders as direct victims if they suffered unusually severe harm as a result of having witnessed the criminal activity.

 However, such bystander cases can be difficult to win without strong evidence of substantial harm.
 The example most often used is that of a woman who suffers a miscarriage as a result of witnessing a qualifying criminal activity.

 Certain family members can apply for U visas as indirect victims when the primary victim died due to murder or manslaughter or was rendered incompetent or incapacitated and therefore cannot help the authorities with the criminal investigation.

 Indirect victims still need to establish that they meet the other eligibility requirements for U status, meaning that they have been helpful, are being helpful, or will be helpful in the investigation of the crime; they suffered substantial harm as a result of the crime; and they are admissible to the U.S. or qualify for a waiver of inadmissibility.

 USCIS considers the age of the victim at the time of the crime to determine who is eligible as an indirect victim.
 For crime victims who are age 21 or older, their spouse, as well as their children under 21 years of age, may be considered indirect victims.
 For victims under age 21, their parents and unmarried siblings under 18 can be considered indirect victims.

-Remember that for both the above examples of indirect victims, the noncitizen would also have to establish that he or she meets the other requirements for eligibility for U status or a U visa, namely that the person is admissible to the U.S. or qualifies for a waiver of inadmissibility.
+Remember that for both the above examples of indirect victims, the noncitizen would also have to establish that they meet the other requirements for eligibility for U status or a U visa, in particular that the person is admissible to the U.S. or qualifies for a waiver of inadmissibility.